If you are visiting this site and in the planning stages of having a baby, we encourage you to:

 Prenatal (antenatal) hand expression

 Some babies are at higher risk of needing extra milk in the early days.
 Babies born to women who have gestational diabetes, are overweight, expecting multiple babies, expecting a caesarean section, or at risk for having their baby early and babies who grow slowly before they are born may need supplementation after they are born.
-Women are encouraged to hand express prenatally to keep the expressed milk for the early days.
+Women can hand express prenatally to keep the expressed milk for the early days.
 This milk can be stored safely in sterile syringes and used instead of formula if needed.

 Information about the risks and benefits of prenatal (antenatal) hand expression can be found at: